MilesButler2019/CS262_PA1/README.md

 Then in a new terminal window create an account with the Server

-`python Client.py -create_account -username 'test' -password 'test_pwd'`
+`python Client.py -create_account --username 'test' --password 'test_pwd'`